project-gemmi/gemmi/docs/mol.rst

 * ``restore_full_ccd_codes()`` restores the original names.

+When reading a file with monomer names shortened in a gemmi-compatible way:

+* the tilde-hetnam extension in PDB
+* shortened and original names in ``_chem_comp.id`` and ``_chem_comp.three_letter_code`` in mmCIF,

-When reading a PDB file with the tilde-hetnam extension, the long names are restored automatically.
-Apart from this, switching between long and short names requires function calls.
+the long names are automatically restored.
+Apart from this, switching between the long and short names requires function calls.

-Internally, the mapping between old and new names is stored in ``Structure::shortened_ccd_codes``.
+Internally, the mapping between names is stored in ``Structure::shortened_ccd_codes``.

 .. doctest::